Mo Mowlam: In government

 In 1997, Mowlam was once again re-elected as MP for Redcar with an increased majority of 21,667.
-With the Labour Party election win in May 1997, she was made Secretary of State for Northern Ireland, the first woman to have held the post.
-A reflection of her personal approach was the organisation of a walk about in Belfast city centre.
+With the Labour Party general election win in May 1997, she was appointed Secretary of State for Northern Ireland.
+She was the first woman to hold the post, succeeding Patrick Mayhew of the Conservative Party.
+A reflection of Mowlam's personal approach was the organisation of a walk about in Belfast city centre.
+She said that "it's the real life of people that needs changing."

 Good Friday Agreement

 [Mo Mowlam] was the catalyst that allowed politics to move forward which led to the signing of the Good Friday Agreement in April 1998.
 She cut through conventions and made difficult decisions that gave momentum to political progress.